Greek Salad Jar

 A hand holds a measuring cup of yellow sauce for a Greek Salad Jar while another lifts a whisk, letting the sauce drip back into the cup on a wooden surface in bright sunlight.

-• Nonna's Tip: Ingredient quantities are approximate.
-Measure with your heart and adjust to taste — especially the dressing.
-Add more of what you love, less of what you don’t.
-This salad is meant to be flexible.
+• Nonna's Tip: This dressing is meant to be tangy.
+Measure with your heart and adjust to taste – add more of what you love, less of what you don’t.

 • In a large wide mouth jar, layer the ingredients in the following order.
 The order is important to keep the vegetables crisp and prevent sogginess.
 Layer the jar from bottom to top with chickpeas, cucumbers, cheese, tomatoes, olives, gently packed lettuce, and red onion.